bugraoezdemir/image_processing/image_processing/transforms/README.txt

 On the other hand, geometrical transforms modify the voxel positions, while trying to retain the voxel values.

-Examples of photometrical transforms include statistical filtering such as mean and median filtering, whereas examples of geometrical transforms include rotations, projections, etc.
+Examples of photometrical transforms include filters such as Gaussian and Laplacian filters, whereas examples of geometrical transforms include rotations, projections, etc.